Here’s a common scenario that plays out in vape shops across the country.

 The only issue is that this can lead to condensation around the drip tip, which could either end up getting sucked up into your mouth when you take a puff or potentially drip back down to the coil and risk flooding.
 If you do this, make sure you continue you draw for a second after releasing the fire button to protect against these risks.

 Another important distinction between how you inhale on a cigarette vs. how you inhale on an e-cig is the fact that your specific device can make a difference when you’re vaping.
 Whichever brand of cigarettes you smoke, you inhale in the same way.
 For vaping devices, it isn’t quite so simple.
 The main factor is the specific type of tank you’re using, or how much airflow it has.

-For tanks with a restricted airflow, the draw is a lot like the draw on a cigarette and you can perform “mouth to lung” inhales.
+For tanks with a restricted airflow, such as the Aspire K2, the draw is a lot like the draw on a cigarette and you can perform “mouth to lung” inhales.
 We’ll cover this in more detail in a moment, but a mouth to lung inhale is basically just the way you inhale on a cigarette.
 Mouth to lung tanks tend to be higher in resistance and work best with lower power settings, so if you have a basic vape pen, mouth to lung inhales are more common.

 For tanks with more open airflow, vapers often inhale directly into their lungs.
 This is different to how you smoke (and again, we’ll give more detail in a moment), and is more common when you’ve gotten used to vaping a bit.
 Sub ohm tanks tend to have much more open airflow (although they do let you control it too), and they’re usually paired with higher-power mods rather than simple vape pens.
 If you have this type of advanced setup, you’ll get better performance with the direct to lung inhale style.